Abhyanga: The Ayurvedic Daily Massage

 If you choose sesame oil, look for cold-pressed, chemical-free organic sesame oil for the best results from your massage therapy, such as the Organic Sesame Oil offered by Maharishi Ayurveda.
 Sesame oil contains antioxidant properties, and is helpful in protecting the skin from free radical damage.
 It is considered highly nourishing for the physiology.
 To "cure" or purify the sesame oil, heat the oil to 212 degrees Fahrenheit.
 Remove from heat once this temperature is reached, cool and store for use as needed.
 Up to a quart of oil can be cured at a time.
 Of course, you should observe safety precautions when curing oil.
 All oils are highly flammable.
 Use low heat, and don't leave the oil on heat unattended.
 Maharishi Ayurveda also offers pre-cured Sesame Oil for your convenience.

 For special needs, ayurvedic vaidyas formulate even more targeted massage oils.
-For example, the Rejuvenation Oil for Men and Women are especially helpful for improving the quality of your sleep if massaged on to the lower arms, hands, lower legs and feet before bed.
+For example, the Rejuvenation Massage Oils for Men and Women are especially helpful for improving the quality of your sleep if massaged onto the lower arms, hands, lower legs and feet before bed.
 If you use these oils for Abhyanga, you can cut them with 50 percent of an appropriate base oil.

 Apply light pressure on sensitive areas such as the abdomen or the heart.
 Use more oil and spend more time where nerve endings are concentrated, such as the soles of the feet, palms of the hands and along the base of the fingernails.
 Circular motions over rounded areas such as your head or joints, and straight strokes on straight areas such as your arms and legs, work best.

 After you're done, relax for 10-15 minutes, letting the oil and the massage do their magic.
 The longer the oil is on, the deeper it penetrates.
-During this time you can read something relaxing or uplifting, rest, or shave, cut nails, and get ready for the day.
+During this time you can read something relaxing or uplifting and rest; or shave, cut nails, and get ready for the day.
 Dab excess oil off with paper towels if you like, then follow with a relaxing warm bath or shower.
-If your schedule doesn't allow for a daily massage, try and squeeze it in at least three or four times a week.
+If your schedule doesn't allow for a daily massage, try to squeeze it in at least three or four times a week.
 You'll find it's worth it!

 These articles provide a great resource from The Council of Maharishi Ayurveda Physicians on the knowledge, practices, products, and applications of Maharishi Ayurveda.